syuja/GreenPlumSetup/AFTER_INIT.md

 We will edit the PostgreSQL host-based authentication file, pg_hba.conf, to allow outside users
 to access our databse.

 <a id='roles'></a>
 ### Roles and Privileges:

+Change the query optimizer after initializing the database for faster results.

 [back to top](#top)